tenggaradev/hackanton-mantle-nextjs/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add State Management like Redux to implement more sophisticated logic
-- [ ] More Responsive Web Page
-- [ ] Minors Implementation
-    - [ ] Local Currency Exchange
+- [ ] Address Labelling - We know that many fall for victims because of the address labelling issue, where users miss transfer, or even some scammers mimic an address that related to the users.
+With labelling address, this could enhance user security and easy to transfer.

+- [ ] Filter Transactions - Where users can filter their transactions based on the property they chose.

 - [ ] Let us know more features needed
-- [ ] Major Upgrade
-    - [ ] We will keep adding more features

 See the [open issues](https://github.com/tenggaradev/hackanton-mantle-nextjs/issues) for a full list of proposed features (and known issues).